 Getting users to the activation point is rarely straightforward.
 You’ll need some tips and tactics to succeed:

 - Start by implementing a minimum viable onboarding playbook to give you a framework to operate from.
-You could also trigger step-by-step guides to demonstrate how they can move to the next stage to experiencing true value from specific features.
+You could also trigger step-by-step guides to demonstrate how they can move to the next stage to experience true value from specific features.

 - Remember to keep your users engaged with gamification and targeted in-app messages.
 If your customers stray away from your product and start to churn, don’t despair: you can use webhooks as a targeted way to pull them back (and increase sales as a byproduct).

-- No activation funnel is ever 100% straightforward: make sure you provide your users with a range of self-service support options to help them solve their own problems (without bombarding your support team).
+- No activation funnel is ever 100% straightforward: make sure you provide your users with a range of self-service support options to help them solve their problems (without bombarding your support team).